adityapalnitkar/adityapalnitkar.github.io/_posts/2016-11-6-Week-Eleven.md

 ## What will I do next week? ##

 I will get started on the next project – Life.
 My focus will be to find a partner and finish this last project as early as possible.
-Election Day is coming up and we will soon know the result of this crazy campaign.
-Whatever your political view, remember to go vote and make your voice heard!
+Election Day is coming up - whatever your political view, remember to go vote and make your voice heard!

 ## Tip of the week ##